mtyszler/Udacity_DataViz/Write_up.md

 * Step 3: Evolution, by Region, of the 3 components
 * Step 4: Break down by Country, within region

+Since all steps involve evolution over time, I opted to show these with line graphs, wtih averages per year.
+There is one line for World Average, one line for each Region or one line for each Country, depending on the Step.

 For all visualizations I opted to highlight the limit point above which it is considered (at least) medium human development (0.550).
 I did this with a range band in the line graphs and with a color difference in the maps (red for bellow and blue for above).

-For stesp 1,2,4 I also opted to have a map on the bottom of the screen, with interaction effects for highlighting of country/region and year
+For stesp 1,2,4 I also opted to have a map on the bottom of the screen, with interaction effects for highlighting of country/region and year.
+The map is informative as can show how regions evolve and help find a specific country of interest, in particular in the last step where there are many lines.

 # Feedback